The Detectives

 Detective B

-(Quickly responds) Then it is the husband.
-It is always the husband.
+(Quickly responds) Then it's the husband.
+It's always the husband.

 Detective A